 Sadly, crises such as these always seem to draw out the bad actors hoping to profit from consumer fears.
 In short, companies need to watch their language when marketing or selling supplements, while customers need to consume with care.

-UNPA has been a TraceGains partner for some time now, with the shared goal of increasing quality, management, and transparency in the global supplement supply chain.
-As a result, UNPA President Loren Israelsen will be discussing what supplement manufacturers can do to survive this threat and keep their supply chains intact.
-Join TraceGains CEO Gary Nowacki as he and Loren take part in a webinar on Feb.
-27, 2020, to discuss how companies can avoid supply chain interruptions and keep their operations running safely.
-Register here today.
+UNPA has been a TraceGains partner or some time now, with the shared goal of increasing quality, management, and transparency in the global supplement supply chain.
+On Feb.
+27, 2020, UNPA President Loren Israelsen joined TraceGains CEO Gary Nowacki, to host a webinar that addressed what supplement manufacturers can do to survive this threat and keep their supply chains intact.
+The recording of the webinar is available here.